-Let chicory and cocoa powder simmer in a pan for 3-5 minutes.
-While simmering, whisk to mix the cocoa powder and to crush some of the chicory granules.
+Let chicory and cocoa powder simmer in a pan for 3 minutes.
+While simmering, whisk to mix the cocoa powder.
 Strain and serve.
 This coffee feels thicker and has a fuller, more complex taste.

-- 1 tablespoon organic roasted chicory root powder
+- 1 cup (3 dl) roasted chicory root powder

 This is a great recipe in the summer.
 There are several ways to prepare iced chicory coffee.
 Some recipes call for a “cold brew” achieved by steeping grounded chicory and coffee in water in room temperature for 12 hours.
-However, you can also boil the chicory as in the recipes above.
+However, you can also boil the chicory.

 - Strain and cool the brew.